Soap: Chamomile & Calendula

 The Organic Sunflower Oil is infused with Organic Chamomile, Calendula & Chickweed

-Made with Organic Sunflower Oil, Honey, and Turmeric
+Made with certified organic Sunflower Oil, Honey & Turmeric

 Regular handwashing is one of the best ways to remove germs, avoid getting sick, and prevent the spread of germs to others.